Timmy-Bergkvist/Pralinorskan-app/README.md

 #### Existing Features

 ##### Navbar:
-- A hamburger menu button that will display options in phone and tablet mode.
+- A hamburger menu button that will display options on phone and tablet mode.
-- Products on click a drop down menu will be displayed with different products alternatives.
+- Products, when clicked a drop down menu will be displayed with different products alternatives.
-- Logo on click redirects the customer to home page.
+- Logo, when clicked it redirects the customer to the home page.
-- Home on click redirects the customer to home page.
+- Home, when clicked it redirects the customer to the home page.
-- Cart on click redirects the customer to cart page.
+- Cart, when clicked it redirects the customer to the cart page.
-- Special Offers on click redirects the customer to Special Offers page.
+- Special Offers, when clicked it redirects the customer to the Special Offers page.
 ###### Logged In:
-  - My Account on click gives the customer three options to choose between Profile detail, Order History and Logout
+  - My Account, when clicked it gives the customer three options to choose between: Profile details, Order History and Logout.
-  - Order History on click redirects the customer to order history page.
+  - Order History. when clicked it redirects the customer to the Order History page.
-  - Profile detail on click redirects the customer to profile detail page.
+  - Profile details when clicked it redirects the customer to Profile Details page.
-  - Logout on click redirects the customer to logout form.
+  - Logout, when clicked it redirects the customer to the Logout form.

 ###### Logged Out:
-  - Register on click redirects the customer to register form.
+  - Register, when clicked it redirects the customer to the register form.
-  - Login on click redirects the customer to login form.
+  - Login, when clicked it redirects the customer to the login form.

 ##### Home page:
 - Button.
 Redirects the customer to products page.
-- Cards images.
+- Card images.
 Four cards of the stores best selling products.
-If the customer click the card it will redirect the customer to that specific product page.
+Clicking the card will redirect the customer to that specific product page.

 ##### Toast: